UK emergency numbers

 • Why do you want the police?

-You will also be asked for your name and the number that you’re calling from.
+You will also be asked for your name and the telephone number that you’re calling from.

 What’s the international emergency number?

 Calls to 999 or 112 are free on all mobile phones.
 You can even call these numbers when you have no credit and can’t make any calls.
-Additionally, they’ll work across networks, so even if you don’t have a signal if the phone can pick up another network it will use that.
-(But obviously if it can’t get any signal then it won’t work.)
+Additionally, they’ll work across networks, so even if you don’t have a signal on your own network, if the phone can pick up another network it will use that (but obviously if it can’t get any signal at all then it won’t work).

+It’s really not a good idea to make hoax 999 calls.
 Not only are you endangering the lives of others, you could face prosecution.
-Think before you make that ‘there’s a bomb in my school‘ (I want to wag off classes) call.
+Think before you make that ‘there’s a bomb in my school’ (I want to bunk off classes) call.

 • Vandalism, graffiti and other deliberate damage to property